ayushkhanvilkar10/the_governance_lab_teams_page/README.md

-# Running this project
+# Running the project

-After cloning the repository proceed to open it in an IDE like VSCode.
+Clone this repository proceed to open it in an IDE like VSCode.
 Inside the IDE open the terminal and run below command.

 ```
 npm install